 To celebrate 70 years of flying to Hawaii, United Airlines just announced that it will majorly expand its service to the Aloha State.
 By adding 11 more flights to its roster, the company will be booking more trips between the continental United States and Hawaii than any other carrier, it says.

 Seasonal routes to Hawaii will now turn into a convenient year-round service at many of the airliner’s hubs.
 According to USA Today, flights to all of the islands from Denver and Los Angeles, for example, will increase to a year-round, daily service.
 A Saturday-only service from Chicago to Maui will be upgraded to five times per week.
 And if you’re lucky enough to live in San Francisco, flights will leave the city up to five times per day.
+(Do you think you could handle these nonstop flights?)

 “By adding these flights, we are thrilled to make Hawaii more accessible than ever for our customers,” United’s vice president of sales, Jake Cefolia, said in a statement.